Awerito/senncodes/README.md

 To generate those codes you need to run:
 > $ python3 validate.py

-witch will save the valid codes on `data/valid.txt` file.
+this will save the valid codes on `data/valid.txt`, invalid codes on `data/invalid.txt` and failed attempts on `data/errors.txt`.

 To submit the valid codes automatically after finding the valid codes you need to run:
 > $ python3 submit.py